przadka/zettel-llm/README.md

 # Zettel LLM

-**Zettel LLM** leverages Language Learning Models (LLMs) and vector embeddings to automatically assign labels to notes within a zettelkasten system.
+**Zettel LLM** leverage LLMs and vector embeddings to automatically assign labels to notes within a zettelkasten system.

 ## 🛠️ Setup